rbadillap/kotal-documentation/docs/ethereum/examples/ibft2.md

     - name: node-5
 ```

-In the example network above, we created ibft2 network as indicated by `consensus: ibft2`.
-The most important setting in ibft2 network gensis is `validators`, we set the accounts `0xd2...06`, `0x42...44` and `0x8e...2b` as the initial block validators.
-We set the network id and chain id to `55555`, and prefunded the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:
+In the example network above, we created an ibft2 network as indicated by `consensus: ibft2`.
+The most important setting in ibft2 network genesis is `validators`, we set the accounts `0xd2...06`, `0x42...44` and `0x8e...2b` as the initial block validators.
+We set the network id and chain id to `55555`, and funded the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:

 :::info **How node becomes a validator** :pencil2:
 Hyperledger besu nodes that use one of the validators accounts' private key as nodekey becomes a validator node.